-Perfect as a hearty breakfast or a satiating mi-day snack, this rice noodle dish is a must-feature on every Malaysian street-food list for its simple yet flavourful offering.
+Chee Cheong Fun is originally a Cantonese dish belonging to southern China and Hong Kong, yet it is popular in Malaysia.
+Perfect as a hearty breakfast or a satiating mi-day Malaysian snack, this rice noodle dish is a must-feature on every Malaysian street-food list for its simple yet flavourful offering.
 Though similar too yet distinct from the rice-noodle rolls sold at dimsum stalls, this one uses thick rice noodles in a dark sweet shrimp sauce with some chilli sauce.

 Where: A small stall outside of Seow Fong Lye Cafe, 94C, Macalister Lane, 10400 Penang.

-This creamy and flavourful dessert is a must-try for those with a sweet tooth and an appetite for unusual and interesting dishes.
+This creamy and flavourful Malaysian dessert is a must-try for those with a sweet tooth and an appetite for unusual and interesting dishes.
 Prepared with coconut milk, palm sugar syrup, and ice shavings, Chendol is usually served in a tall glass or a bowl.
-The green jelly-like noodles made from mung-bean flour and food colouring (from the pendan leaf, a vanilla like plant) give the dish its unique taste and drool-worthy appearance.
-Many vendors also garnish it with diced jackfruit and sweetened red beans called ‘durian’ before serving you this delightful Malaysian street food.
+The green jelly-like noodles made from mung-bean flour and food coloring (from the pendan leaf, a vanilla like plant) give the dish its unique taste and drool-worthy appearance.
+Many vendors also garnish it with diced jackfruit and sweetened red beans called ‘durian’ before serving you this delightful Malaysian street food in Kuala Lumpur.

 Where: Penang Road Famous Teochew Chendul.
 27 & 29, Lebuh Keng Kwee, George Town, Penang.